Cyoda-platform/java-client-template/src/main/java/com/java_template/prototype/functional_requirement.md

       "createdAt": "2025-08-15T12:34:56Z"
     }

+API rules summary
+- POST endpoints return only the entity technical id (ImportJob.technicalId) in responses.
+- GET /hn-items/{id} must return the original JSON parsed as an object in the response body even though it is stored as a string.
+- No bulk GET endpoints are required by default unless requested.

 ---

-### 4. Important Business Rules & Behavior (preserved exactly)
+## 6. Important Business Rules & Behavior (restated & clarified)

-- When saving an item, it must validate that the fields id and type are present.
+- Validation rule (authoritative): When saving an item, it must validate that the fields `id` and `type` are present in the original JSON.
+If missing, the item is recorded with `state = INVALID` and `validationErrors` describing the deficiency.
-- Each item is enriched with an import timestamp, kept separate from the original JSON, and assigned a state: VALID if the required fields are present, or INVALID otherwise.
+- Enrichment rule: Each item is enriched with an `importTimestamp`, kept separate from the `originalJson` field.
+- Storage fidelity: The original Firebase-format Hacker News JSON must be stored exactly as received (stringified verbatim) in `originalJson` (HackerNewsItem) and `payload` (ImportJob).
-- The service must also allow retrieval of an item by its id, returning the original JSON together with its state and import timestamp.
+- Retrieval: The service must allow retrieval of an item by its HackerNews `id`, returning the original JSON together with its state and import timestamp.
-- The original Firebase-format Hacker News JSON must be stored exactly as received (originalJson field).
+- Processing state vs. domain state: `state` on HackerNewsItem is the domain validity (VALID/INVALID).
+Processing state and lifecycle are tracked via ImportTask.status and ImportJob.status.
-- POST endpoints return only entity technicalId.
+- POST endpoints return only an entity technical id (e.g., ImportJob.technicalId).

 ---

-### 5. Implementation notes (functional concerns only)
+## 7. Implementation notes and recommendations
-- Persistence of HackerNewsItem should keep originalJson exactly as received; importTimestamp must be a separate field.
-- Validation is strictly the presence of id and type fields in the original JSON.
-- Upsert/versioning behavior not specified here — default processing will create or update the HackerNewsItem record associated with the job (behaviour can be clarified if needed).
-- Errors encountered during processing should be captured in ImportTask.errorMessage and HackerNewsItem.validationErrors when relevant.

-**Please review the generated entities and workflows.
-If you need any changes, please let me know.
-Feel free to click Approve if this requirement meets your expectations or if you are ready to proceed.**
+- Persist the raw JSON payloads (`payload` and `originalJson`) as verbatim strings so the exact incoming JSON is preserved.
+When returning via API parse that string back to JSON object.
+- Indexing: ensure there is an index on HackerNewsItem.id to serve GET /hn-items/{id} efficiently. id is the Hacker News id inside the payload, not the datastore technical id.
+- Concurrency: multiple ImportJobs could create or update the same HackerNewsItem (same Hacker News id).
+Define upsert semantics for your persistence layer (e.g., overwrite or merge).
+If deduplication behavior is required, add an explicit rule.
+- Retries: implement a configurable maxRetries (recommended default = 3) for transient processing errors.
+Do NOT retry items that are `INVALID` due to missing `id` or `type` — they are business-level invalid.
+- Observability: persist meaningful errorMessage values on ImportTask when a failure occurs and set validationErrors on HackerNewsItem for validation failures.
+- Idempotency: POST /import-jobs should be idempotent by client-supplied idempotency keys if desired; otherwise repeated posts create new jobs.

+---

+## 8. Changes & clarifications applied compared to the previous draft

+- Explicitly added `technicalId` fields for ImportJob, ImportTask and (optionally) HackerNewsItem to align with the requirement that POST endpoints return a technical id.
+- Clarified that API accepts JSON objects but stores payloads/originalJson as verbatim strings.
+- Clarified separation between HackerNewsItem.domain state (VALID/INVALID) and processing lifecycle (ImportTask / ImportJob statuses).
+The earlier workflow mixed these concepts; this document separates them explicitly.
+- Added explicit retry policy recommendation and default.
+- Explained that invalid content (missing id/type) is a terminal business failure and should not be retried.

+---

+If you want, I can also:
+- add example JSON request/response payloads for edge cases;
+- produce sequence diagrams showing asynchronous job / task handling including retries;
+- propose a persistence schema (DDL or entity classes) aligned to these requirements.

+Please confirm if these updated requirements reflect the desired logic.
+If you want any additional changes (for example: different field names, upsert vs create-only behavior, or stronger validation rules), tell me what to change and I will update the document accordingly.